ecal-io/ecal-ros2-subscriber/README.md

-# demo gateway ROS2 to eCAL5
+# Template repository how to subscribe ROS2 topics in eCAL